Financial Aid FAQ's

 Q. What is a FAFSA?
 How do I complete it?

 A. FAFSA stands for the Free Application for Federal Student Aid.
-By completing this form, your are submitting your required financial information for processing, so Bene’s International School of Beauty and Massage can determine your eligibility for financial aid.
+By completing this form, your are submitting your required financial information for processing, so Bene’s Career Academy and Massage can determine your eligibility for financial aid.
 To begin the process of completing the FAFSA for the first time (or the FAFSA Renewal in subsequent years), go to www.fafsa.ed.gov.
 Students and parents of dependent students must sign the FAFSA with their FSA IDs for the FAFSA to be processed.
 FAFSAs will remain unprocessed if they do not have the required FSA IDs.

 Q. How often do I have to reapply for financial aid?